Chapter 12 : 12.

 She was so humiliated.
 Malfoy had played her for a fool.
 What did I expect?
 He’s a Slytherin.

 She could not believe she’d let herself feel anything but hate for a Malfoy, of all people.
 In her mind, the cruel sting of his tirade this morning was one slap too many.
-She’d been willing to put aside his past offences, but this was too much.
+She’d been willing to put aside his past offenses, but this was too much.
 The look on his face when he’d called her Mudblood…and then taunting her when she was on the verge of tears…

 She was never going to allow him to slither his way into her heart again.